A Guide to Full-Time RV Living in Idaho

 How to Live in an RV Full time

-When you decide to live in an RV full time, there are a few things you have to do to get started.
-First, you have to set up what’s known as a “domicile,” which is a state that will count as your permanent address even if you don’t live there.
-People and businesses will send your mail to your domicile address, which will then forward it to you at an address near where you’re staying.
-Almost all of the time, too, you’ll have to have your driver’s license issued by the state you choose as your domicile.
+When you decide to live in an RV full time, there are a few things you’ll. need to do.
+First, you have to set up a “domicile.”
+This is a state that will count as your permanent address even if you don’t live there all the time.
+People and businesses will send your mail to your domicile address.
+It can then be forwarded to you at an address near where you’re staying.
+You’ll likely have to have your driver’s license issued by the state you choose as your domicile as well.

 Your domicile state will also be where you vote by absentee ballot in all elections for which you qualify as an absentee voter.
 Therefore, don’t forget to register in time for the next election.
 Should you have further questions, contact the Bureau of Voter Registration in the state you choose as your domicile.

-If you have children, then you’ll need to see to their schooling.
-You can home-school them, or you can enroll them in a school near where you’re staying.
-Remember that if you move to a new location in a different school district at any time during the school year, then your children will have to attend a new school.
+If you have children, they’ll need to go to school.
+You can homeschool them, or you can enroll them in a school near where you’re staying.

-The last thing you must do is to make sure that you have an income.
-Remote jobs are quite popular with RVers because they’re usually not in one place for more than a few months at any one time.
-It’d be a great idea to have a powerful mobile hotspot with unlimited usage so that you can perform your remote duties even if there’s no public Wi-Fi at any place you set up your RV.
+The last thing to do is make sure you have an income.
+Remote jobs are quite popular with RVers because they’re usually not in one place for more than a few months at a time.
+You’ll want to have a powerful mobile hotspot with unlimited usage so that you can perform your remote duties even if there’s no public Wi-Fi at any place you set up your RV.
 Other options include working for the campground where you’re staying, generally trading work for rental fees, or finding seasonal work with a company in that area.

 As far as banking goes, you can do most of it through apps on your phone or online on your laptop.
 It’s generally smart to pick a bank with branches in as many places as possible so that you always have physical access to those few things that require you to enter a branch.